San Diego Home Invasion Attorney

 Home invasion is a type of burglary but it differs in that the act requires the premises invaded to be inhabited.

-If you have been arrested and/or charged with home invasion in California I recommend you exercise your constitutional right to say nothing and immediately and explicitly ask to speak to an attorney, preferably one such as Pedro Bernal, who is experienced in home invasion cases.
+If you have been arrested and/or charged with home invasion in California I recommend you exercise your constitutional right to say nothing and immediately and explicitly ask to speak to a San Diego criminal defense lawyer, preferably one such as Pedro Bernal, who is experienced in home invasion cases.

 Home invasion charges are very serious and one mistake could land you in jail for several years.